hexdump0815/imagebuilder/doc/first-steps.md

 it might be worth to have a look at the doc folder for other documents which might be of interest and also some systems have a doc dir with system specific information in their system directory.

+another good source of information are the already existing github issues of this repository as quite a few topics and problems were discussed there already. the top level search of github restricted to "this repository" or the search box of the issues (best searching across open and closed issues) seem to work well for searching what is there.